vincentariff/predicting-listing-gains-deep-learning/README.md

 ## License

-* This project is licensed under the MIT License, detailed in the `license.txt` file.
+* This project is licensed under the MIT License, detailed in the `LICENSE.txt` file.